Amadeus5544/A_Cords-idsabovehead/README.md

 This Lua script for the FiveM game displays the player's coordinates on the screen, and allows the user to toggle the display on and off with the /coords command.
 Additionally, the script displays the player's id and name above his head.

+## Update 2023.
+02. 25

+Includes the /c-vector3 and c-vector4 commands for copying the coords to the clipboard.

 ## Usage

 To use this script in your FiveM server, follow these steps: